 Pagans and unbelievers do not give thanks, but believers who neglect giving thanks are taking one step towards disbelief that will eventually plunge them into darkness and ultimate denial of Christ.
 Thanksgiving is important because it signals that our faith is strong.

-3. The constant giving of thanks in private and public worship is the antidote to so many emotional and spiritual ills.
+3. The constant giving of thanks in private and public worship is the antidote to so many emotional and spiritual evils.

-When faced with difficult circumstances, disappointments and failures, we can respond with fear, anger or despair OR we can lift up our eyes to God, who has promised us the final victory through Jesus Christ and give thanks for the blessings of salvation which we enjoy now and forever.
+When faced with difficult circumstances, disappointments and failures, we can respond with fear, anger or despair or we can lift up our eyes to God, who has promised us the final victory through Jesus Christ and give thanks for the blessings of salvation which we enjoy now and forever.
+Paul, the Apostle, when beaten and imprisoned unjustly, when his mission seemed in shambles, did not despair; he chose to give thanks and offer songs and prayers of praise from his jail cell (Acts 16:25).

 Regardless of our health, financial status or family situation, all of us can be equally thankful because we all equally share the very same hope of salvation and eternal life.
 That is something we can all sing and praise God for.
 The rest of the injustices in this world God will deal with when Jesus returns.

 What about you, this Thanksgiving?
-Are you able to thank God for saving your soul or can you only be thankful for material blessings?
+Are you able to thank God for saving your soul or can you only be thankful for the stuff that's on the dinner table?
 My hope and prayer is that you can be thankful for both.
 Do not let another Thanksgiving go by without responding to Christ in baptism or being restored through repentance and prayer.